cal-poly-dxhub/ec2-manager/README.md

 This folder contains the React App used by students.

 **npm install** to pull in packages needed by the web app

+**npm run**

+# infra
+This folder contains the lambda funtion that accompanies the React App.